Loomi-me/hydrogen-reference-project/README.md

 This project serves as a reference implementation for integrating Visually with Shopify Hydrogen storefronts.
 It demonstrates how to set up the Visually integration to enhance your headless commerce experience.
-Based on the following [Hydrogen quickstart tutorial](https://shopify.dev/docs/storefronts/headless/hydrogen/getting-started):
+The project is Based on the following [Hydrogen quickstart tutorial](https://shopify.dev/docs/storefronts/headless/hydrogen/getting-started):

 ### Visually Integration Overview
 - `app/components/Visually.jsx`